As World Boxing News exclusively revealed on Friday, there is no longer a guarantee that Tyson Fury vs Deontay Wilder III will be next.

 “It depends on a lot of things,” Arum exclusively told World Boxing News.
 “One this is for sure, Fury belongs in the United States.
 He’s built up a tremendous, tremendous audience here.

-On how the Wilder third clash does get over the line, Arum concluded: “Maybe we could even do the Wilder fight.
-But somehow we would have to get it financed.”
+Arum concluded on how the Wilder third clash gets over the line: “Maybe we could even do the Wilder fight.
+But somehow, we would have to get it financed.”